 The company law of Ceylon is contained in "The Joint Stock Companies Ordinance, 1861," and a considerable number of enactments which have been passed by the Legislature between that date and the present time.
+"The Joint lature between that date and the present time.
 "The Joint Stock Companies Ordinance, 1861," is practically a copy of "The Joint Stock Companies Act, 1856," but no notice was taken locally of the great English consolidating measures of 1862 and 1908; all that has been done is to enact portions of the enactments relating to companies passed by the English Parliament.